ERASMUS+: Additional information« Back to the Erasmus+ page

 Complaints and Appeals Process

 A formal assessment result can be appealed if the student feels the judgement was not made fairly.
-Any appeal must be made in writing within 10 days of the grade being given.
+Any appeal must be made in writing within 10 days.
 This should be addressed to the Director of Studies.

 The issue will be discussed with Academic Managers and an impartial second opinion given, with IHWO (International House World Organisation) being used to moderate where necessary.
 A final decision will be made in writing within 5 working days.« Back to the Erasmus+ page